 PROJECT FINANCING & RAISING PROJECT FINANCE

 Subcontracts India provides project owners / sponsors / promoters a much needed project financing gateway to investors and financiers.
+We have been at the forefront of several project financing transactions across various sectors of the economy around the globe.
 Our project financing services are particularly beneficial to shovel ready or green shoot projects.
 We have the means as well as the necessary expertise to approach numerous Banks, Investment Bankers, Non Banking Finance Companies (NBFCs), Financial Institutions (FIs), Venture Capitalists (VCs), Private Equity Investors (PE), Ultra High Net Worth Individuals (UHNWIs), Family Businesses, Hedge Funds, Pension Funds, Underwriters, Insurance Providers, etc. with great speed and efficiency.
 We understand how these fund providers and investors work and what are their main areas of interest.
 Targeting the right source is not just important but also crucial for achieving successful financial close.

 Subcontracts India offers: